Sign In / Sign Out

 Up to 30 hours from a previously awarded master's degree can count toward the doctoral requirements.

-All students are advised initially by the doctoral program director as a cohort.
+All students are advised as a cohort initially by the doctoral program director.
 Students are required to take 24 credit hours of core coursework, 15 hours of which are with the cohort during the first year and six hours of which are with the cohort during the second year.
 Students are assigned an individual advisor or mentor at the end of the first year of study.
 A supervisory committee is also formed at the end of the first year which reflects the interests of the student and faculty.

 Each student develops a plan of study in consultation with the doctoral program coordinator, advisor and supervisory committee.
 Students complete elective coursework, including courses from contributing disciplines, selected in consultation with their advisor to foster the transdisciplinary nature of the degree program.
 Students also complete at least six credit hours of CRD 792 Research and 12 credit hours of CRD 799 Dissertation.
 When the majority of coursework has been completed and before dissertation research is started, students must complete a written examination followed by an oral examination.
 These examinations must be completed within five years of admission.